raatiks/homelab/README.md

 # 🛡️ Windows Attack Detection Lab

-This project simulates a brute-force and a network-based attack in a Windows environment, capturing logs with Sysmon, WinEventLog, and Firewall logs, and visualizing them using Splunk.
+This project simulated both a brute-force and a network-based attack in a Windows environment, capturing logs using Sysmon, WinEventLog, and Firewall logs, and visualizing them with Splunk.

 ## 🔧 Lab Components
-- **Kali Linux VM**: Used to simulate attacks (Hydra, Nmap, Metasploit)
+- **Kali Linux VM**: Used to simulate attacks (Hydra, Nmap, and Metasploit)
 - **Windows 10 VM**: Target endpoint with Sysmon and Splunk Forwarder installed
 - **Windows Server 2019 VM**: Hosts Splunk Enterprise